 1 Running stitch is a series of continuous small stitches

-2 Bhorat stitch is a filler stitch similar to Romanian stitch.
+2 Bhorat stitch is a filler stitch similar to Roumanian stitch.